Pre-aliquoted strips x48

-This panel has been designed to detect 24 different major bacteria in respiratory infections :
+This panel has been designed to detect 24 different major bacteria and viruses in respiratory infections :

 Human influenza (HI) A/B, Human respiratory syncytial virus (RSV), Human coronavirus (HCOV), Human metapneumovirus (MPV), Human rhinovirus (HRV) and Human parainfluenza (HPIV) 1/2/3/4 are respiratory infections of upper and lower respiratory tracts causing bronchiolitis and pneumonia.
 Respiratory viral diseases account for approximately 200,000 hospitalizations during the flu season (November through to March) and an average of 23,600 deaths.1 These diseases most commonly affect infants and young children and can be fatal, especially in infants less than 1 year of age; adults may also be affected with the highest risk for disease severity and mortality among the elderly.
 2 Among immune compromised patients respiratory viral disease can result